Best way to Travel with CPAP: Tales from Europe!

 For anyone living with sleep apnea like me, using a CPAP (Continuous Positive Airway Pressure) machine is essential to getting a good night’s sleep.
 But what happens when you’re traveling?

-• When you’re flying or sleeping away from a power point, you need a CPAP machine that can operate with a rechargeable battery.
+- When flying or sleeping away from a power point, you need a CPAP machine that can operate with a rechargeable battery.
 This could be when you are traveling in multiple hotels like me, or if you are going camping.

-• You want to wake up and enjoy your holiday with headaches and a groggy head, and not annoy your partner or friends.
+- You want to wake up, enjoy your holiday without headaches, and avoid annoying your partner or friends.

-• If you are on a business trip you need to wake up sharp to take on the day ahead.
+- If you are on a business trip, you need to wake up early to prepare for the day ahead.

-The good news is that with a little planning, you can bring your CPAP along with ease and still enjoy restful sleep away from home.
+The good news is that with some planning, you can easily bring your CPAP and still enjoy restful sleep away from home.
 In this article, I’ll share some personal tips and advice to help you have a hassle-free experience traveling with your CPAP.

 Should you buy a Travel CPAP or take your Bedside CPAP?